microsoft/CromwellOnAzure/docs/example-fastq-to-ubam.md

 The input path consists of 3 parts - the storage account name, the blob container name, file path with extension.
 Example file path for an "inputs" container in a storage account "msgenpublicdata" will look like
 `"/msgenpublicdata/inputs/chr21/chr21.read1.fq.gz"`

-If you chose to host these files on your own Storage account, replace the name "msgenpublicdata/inputs" to your `<storageaccountname>/<containername>`. <br/>
+If you chose to host these files on your own storage account, replace the name "msgenpublicdata/inputs" to your `<storageaccountname>/<containername>`. <br/>

 Alternatively, you can use http or https paths for your input files [using shared access signatures (SAS)](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview) for files in a private Azure Storage account container or refer to any public file location.